WesselvanDam/website/content/portfolio/photography/index.md

 Occassionally, I edit photos using Adobe Lightroom.
 The original lighting doesn't always yield the result I am aiming for, which may be due to my placid disposition.
 Instead, I prefer vibrant colors that some may consider too artificial.
 Nevertheless, below you can find some of my favorite shots &mdash; click on any of them to view it in high resolution.
 I'll add some more recent ones soon!

+## 2025

+{{< figure
+  src="compressed/2025-11-14-lake-bled.webp"
+  link="originals/2025-11-14-lake-bled.jpg"
+  alt="A view of Lake Bled in Slovenia during autumn." caption="A view of Lake Bled in Slovenia during autumn.
+November 14, 2025" target="_blank"
+>}}

+{{< figure
+  src="compressed/2025-11-12-miramare-castle.webp"
+  link="originals/2025-11-12-miramare-castle.jpg"
+  alt="Miramare Castle near Trieste, Italy." caption="The facade of Miramare Castle near Trieste, Italy.
+November 12, 2025" target="_blank"
+>}}

+{{< figure
+  src="compressed/2025-11-11-trieste-flower.webp"
+  link="originals/2025-11-11-trieste-flower.jpg"
+  alt="A heavily edited photo of a flower sprouting from an ancient wall in Trieste, Italy." caption="A heavily edited photo of a flower sprouting from an ancient wall in Trieste, Italy.
+November 11, 2025" target="_blank"
+>}}

+{{< figure
+  src="compressed/2025-11-10-verona-building.webp"
+  link="originals/2025-11-10-verona-building.jpg"
+  alt="The Parrochia di San Giorgio in Braida church in Verona, Italy." caption="The Parrochia di San Giorgio in Braida church in Verona, Italy.
+November 10, 2025" target="_blank"
+>}}

+{{< figure
+  src="compressed/2025-11-10-verona-arena.webp"
+  link="originals/2025-11-10-verona-arena.jpg"
+  alt="A portrait photo with a distant moon on a clear blue sky." caption="A portrait photo taken from inside the Arena di Verona, Italy.
+November 10, 2025" target="_blank"
+>}}

+{{< figure
+  src="compressed/2025-11-09-bergamo-churches.webp"
+  link="originals/2025-11-09-bergamo-churches.jpg"
+  alt="The Basilica di Santa Maria Maggiore in Bergamo, Italy." caption="The Basilica di Santa Maria Maggiore in Bergamo, Italy.
+November 9, 2025" target="_blank"
+>}}

+{{< figure
+  src="compressed/2025-11-08-bergamo-chimney.webp"
+  link="originals/2025-11-08-bergamo-chimney.jpg"
+  alt="A view of the Città Alta in Bergamo, Italy, with a chimney in the foreground." caption="A view of the Città Alta in Bergamo, Italy.
+November 8, 2025" target="_blank"
+>}}

 ## 2023